quintsys/google-ads-tools/CONTRIBUTING.md

 ---

-Thank you for helping make this toolkit better for the Google Ads community! 🚀
+Thank you for helping make this toolkit better for the Google Ads community!�